CoreyPatrickPDX/compareIO/README.md

 # compareIO
-Tool to compare prices of input games from different sources
+Tool to compare prices of input games from different sources.
+This will be developed in Python3